Juan Domingo Rocchia

-Juan Domingo Rocchia is a retired professional footballer.
+Juan Domingo Antonio Rocchia is a retired professional footballer.
 He played for Racing Club and Ferro Carril Oeste in the Argentine Primera.

 He played in central defence and he formed a famous partnership with Héctor Cúper in his time at Ferro Carril Oeste.
 He played 377 games for Ferro, putting him 6th on their all time appearances list.

 His nickname was Burro (Donkey), he was a famously combative player and a great header of the ball.
 He was also very good at taking free kicks and he scored 78 goals in his career (very impressive for a defender).
 He is Ferro Carril Oeste's 4th highest goalscorer of all time.

 Roccia played for the Argentina national football team in 1975 under the managership of César Luis Menotti.